It would be worthwhile to take a closer look at Smartsheet Inc. (SMAR)

-The share price of Smartsheet Inc. (NYSE:SMAR) fell to $34.29 per share on Wednesday from $35.24.
-While Smartsheet Inc. has underperformed by -2.70%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SMAR fell by -53.25%, with highs and lows ranging from $80.89 to $27.05, whereas the simple moving average fell by -27.78% in the last 200 days.
+Smartsheet Inc. (NYSE:SMAR) marked $31.50 per share on Monday, down from a previous closing price of $32.58.
+While Smartsheet Inc. has underperformed by -3.31%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SMAR fell by -58.94%, with highs and lows ranging from $80.89 to $27.05, whereas the simple moving average fell by -32.93% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now